dwbro1/OG-Home-Automation/Setup.md

 : sudo reboot (reboot after updates)

 # Step 2 Install MQTT Broker
 Now it is time to install the Broker.
 In my setup the Broker is the Server and I will not have it doing any relay switching itself.
 It will only serve as OpenHab and MQTT Broker server.
 So I will only be installing the MQTT Broker and Not the Client on this RPi.

-: sudo apt-get install Mosquitto (Use the apt-get method and not manual it puts everything in the right directories)
+: sudo apt-get install Mosquitto (Use the apt-get method and not manual it puts everything in the right directories) : sudo apt-get update (always good idea to update and absoutely necessary at this step again) : sudo apt-get upgrade (If asked about /etc/lightdm/lightdm.conf update answer "Yes" not "N" which is default) : sudo reboot (always)

+Log back in and drop to a terminal window and go to the mosquitto example directory and unzip the demo conf file if not already unzipped.
+If it ends in .gz it is compressed.

+# Logging (READ BEFORE CONTINUING MQTT BROKER SETUP)
+A little on logging before we get into setting up the config file.
+If you are running anything long term on a raspberry PI of any model or for that fact any machine running on SD type drives, you could experience problems long-term.
+SSD drives do wear out and will crash eventually.
+Especially when running on things like OH and MQTT with tons of logging constantly writing to the drives.
+One way to make them last longer is to buy much larger SD cards/drives than you need.
+I'd say at least 50% larger.
+I use 32Gb micro SD cards that are approved on this list ( http://elinux.org/RPi_SD_cards ).
+If you are only going to use the SD cards and not an external mounted drive then I would minimize logging, once you are done verifying everything works.
+If you have an external HD you could send your log files there instead.
+This is outside the scope of this document but should be addressed for long-term use.

+# Configure and Start MQTT Broker
+Now lets find the mosquitto.conf file since it was not installed by default.
+There is an example file you can get and copy over to your conf.d directory.
+Mine was still gzipped so I had to unzip it first, yours may vary.

+: cd /usr/share/doc/mosquitto/examples
+: sudo gunzip mosquitto.conf.gz
+: ls (now you should see the file mosquitto.conf (without the .gz) : sudo cp mosquitto.conf /etc/mosquitto/conf.d/ - It should use defaults at this point.

+Now let's set mqtt broker to start as a service on reboot.
+: sudo update-rc.d mosquitto defaults
+: sudo reboot

+Now when the Pi restarts it should be running.
+Let's open a log file to make sure it is.
+: cp /var/log/mosquitto/
+: tail -f mosquitto.log

+# Doc Stops here below is garbage to be removed when done !!!!!!

+# Starting Mosquitto Broker Server
+Go to "Default Listener" section and make these changes.
+Remove # before "port 1883"

+# End of Doc

+# OLD To Be REmoved

 raspi-config (or preferences in graphical interface)